nosqlbench/nosqlbench-docs/site/content/getting-started/02-scenarios.md

 To get a list of built-in scenarios run:

-    # Get a list of all named scenarios and parameters
     ./nb5 --list-scenarios

-If you want a simple list of workloads which contain named scenarios, run:
+If you want a simple list of _workload templates_ which contain _named scenarios_, run:

-    # Get a simple list of yamls containing named scenarios
     ./nb5 --list-workloads

 These are distinct commands, because you can have multiple named scenarios in a given workload template.
 The commands above scan for all known sources (bundled within or locally on your filesystem) and provide a list of available scenarios or their containing workload templates.
 The example works above when we specify the workload, because it has a default scenario built in.

 👉 These commands will include workloads that were shipped with nb5 and workloads in your local directory.
 To learn more about how to design custom workloads see [[Workloads 101](/../workloads-101)].

+You can also include the example path prefix which will show many more:

+    ./nb5 --list-workloads --include examples

+When learning about bindings, it is recommended for first time users to use the above command to find lots of examples for inspiration.

 ## compose scenarios